As the world faces an array of natural and man-made disasters the needs of vulnerable populations are evolving. We are also changing.

 - Community level factors such as social support, value of altruism and responsibility to care for others.

-World Vision is committed to helping children who are affected by disasters and will continue to do so.
-Before disaster strikes World Vision will work with children to make sure they understand how they and their families can reduce their vulnerability to disasters.
-During disasters, World Vision staff will be in communities assisting families with their immediate needs and recovery from the crisis.
-Following a disaster, World Vision will continue to help children and their families rebuild their lives.
+We are committed to helping children who are affected by disasters and will continue to do so.
+Before disaster strikes we will work with children to make sure they understand how they and their families can reduce their vulnerability to disasters.
+During disasters, our staff will be in communities assisting families with their immediate needs and recovery from the crisis.
+Following a disaster, we will continue to help children and their families rebuild their lives.

-World Vision’s child-focused disaster management will continue to give priority to children, especially the poorest and most vulnerable, and empower them (together with their families and communities) to improve their well-being.
-World Vision sees the child not in isolation, but as part of a family and a community.
+Our child-focused disaster management will continue to give priority to children, especially the poorest and most vulnerable, and empower them (together with their families and communities) to improve their well-being.
+We see the child not in isolation, but as part of a family and a community.
 The quality of these relationships is very important for the resilience and well-being of children.